paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 An important note here is that while it's not important that all the instructions are in the same transaction, **it is important that at least ix 1,2 and ix 4,5 are in the same transaction**.
 This is because after an account has been created by the system program, it's kind of just floating on the blockchain, still uninitialized, with no user space owner.
 If, for example, you put ix 1 and 2 in different transactions, someone could try to send a tx between those two and initialize their own token account, using the then still ownerless account created by ix 1.
 This cannot happen if you put ix 1 and 2 in the same transaction since a tx is executed atomically.

+#### Adapting the frontend for real life use

+There are a couple of things that were left out - to keep things simple - but should definitely be added for a real program.
+First, the maximum token amount is U64_MAX which is higher than javascript's number value.
+Hence, you need to find a way to handle this, either by limiting the allowed amount of tokens that can be put in or by accepting the token amount as a string and then using a library like `bn.js` to convert the string.
+Secondly, you should never have your users put in a private key.
+Use an external wallet like `solong` or the `sol-wallet-adapter` library.
+You'd create the transaction, add the instructions, and then ask whatever trusted service you're using to sign the transaction and send it back to you.
+You can then add the other two keypair accounts and send off the tx to the network.

 ::: theory-recap
 <li>There can be several <i>instructions</i> (ix) inside one <i>transaction</i> (tx) in Solana.
 These instructions are executed out <i>synchronously</i> and the tx as a whole is executed <i>atomically</i></li>
 <li>The system program is responsible for allocating account space and assigning (internal - not user space) account ownership</li>